 Why this Hike?

-The Bridger Wilderness, located within the Bridger-Teton National Forest, boasts seven out of ten of the world's largest glaciers and extends for 80 miles along the breathtaking Continental Divide.
+The Bridger Wilderness, located within the Bridger-Teton National Forest, boasts seven out of ten of the largest glaciers outside of the State of Washington and extends for 80 miles along the breathtaking Continental Divide.
 The trail itself travels through dense alpine forests, wildflower meadows, and lakes.
 Runs of granite slabs abound too as you make your way up the trail towards views of Fremont Peak, Henderson Peak, and Gannet Peak, amongst many others.

 - 28-mile out-and-back trail